Africana Studies

 AFR 360/ ENG 323 Seminar: Toni Morrison (4 Credits)

 Offered as AFR 360 and ENG 323.
 This seminar focuses on Toni Morrison’s literary production.
-In reading her novels, essays, lectures and interviews, we pay particular attention to three things: her interest in the epic anxieties of American identities; her interest in form, language, and theory; and her study of love.
+In reading her novels, essays, lectures and interviews, the class pays particular attention to three things: her interest in the epic anxieties of American identities; her interest in form, language and theory; and her study of love.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable

-AFS 222 Colloquium: Fanta Faces and Coca Cola Bodies: Popular Culture, Gender and Sexuality in Africa (4 Credits)
+AFS 222 Colloquium: Popular Culture, Gender and Sexuality in Africa (4 Credits)

 This course uses popular culture as a tool to analyze gender and sexuality issues in Africa.
 It discusses relevant issues in gender and sexuality across the continent, using selected African songs and movies, which feature these issues as centralized themes.
 It also examines the lived experiences of African actors, musicians and artistes, both historical and modern, as a means of discussing social norms on gender and sexuality and their subversion.
 Enrollment limited to 18.
 (E) {S}